barunik/DistributionalForecasts.jl/README.md

 ## Statistical Evaluation

-A number of statistical tests are implemented in the *main.jl* file.
+A number of statistical tests from Gneiting and Raftery (2007), and Gonzalez-Rivera and Sun (2015) are implemented in the *main.jl* file.

 TBD

+Gonzalez-Rivera, G. and Y. Sun (2015).
+Generalized autocontours: Evaluation of multivari- ate density models.
+International Journal of Forecasting 31(3), 799–814.

+Gneiting, T. and A. Raftery (2007).
+Strictly proper scoring rules, prediction, and estimation.
+Journal of American Statistical Association 102 (477), 359–378.